 CEPT identifies that there is a need for compatibility studies between IMT-systems and other services in the band or in adjacent band with the goal to develop appropriate technical and regulatory provisions for coexistence.
 This includes:

-aeronautical mobile service in the 1 429-1 525 MHz band taking into account RR 5.342.
+aeronautical mobile service in the 1 429-1 525 MHz band, limited to telemetry applications in accordance with RR 5.342.

 EESS (passive) and Radioastronomy in the band 1 400-1 427 MHz covered by RR 5.340 Other applications in the fixed mobile radiolocation and broadcasting services